-For children who use an alternative brand of sunscreen to the one supplied by the Centre, the parent must complete an "alternative sunscreen" form stating the reasons they are using a different sunscreen, and the name/brand of the sunscreen they will use.
+While not considered a medication, for children who use an alternative brand of sunscreen to the one supplied by the Centre, the parent must complete an "alternative sunscreen" form stating the reasons they are using a different sunscreen, and the name/brand of the sunscreen they will use.
 Together with the Team Leader, they will also need to complete a Health Support Agreement (HSP 120) & Safety and Risk Management Plan (HSP 121).
 Parents are responsible for supplying the alternative sunscreen to the Centre.